Welcome to the Faculty Development Page! Please bookmark this page and return to view updates.

 IADR and GC Corporation invite applications from new/young investigators for a sponsored Fellowship in dental materials science.
 It is intended that the Fellow will spend up to six months at a research facility outside his/her institution and/or country.
 The Fellowship is awarded every two years.
 It is intended that the Fellowship will rotate around different IADR Divisions/Sections and, therefore, no Division/Section may receive more than one Fellowship in any six-year period.
 Preference will be given to applicants from regions with less developed research programs in the field of materials science.
 The Fellowship is in memory of Toshio Nakao, former President of GC Corporation.
 For additional details go to their website.

 IADR E.W.
-Borrow Memorial Award - deadline for nominations October 5, 2012
+Borrow Memorial Award - deadline for nominations is usually early in October

 Nominations are invited for the 2013 IADR E.W.
 Borrow Memorial Award, which was established to recognize and stimulate research in oral health promotion for children, with a priority for caries prevention where fluoride in different formats is utilized.
 Selection will be based on the originality of contributions and record of achievement in the field of oral health promotion and on the significance of research carried out on the oral health of children.
 Basic research, applied clinical research, and clinical investigation will be considered for the award as well.
 At the time of nomination, the nominee should be actively engaged in the area of research for which the award is presented.
 Candidates MUST be IADR members.
 For more information, visit their website.